djacovini/burger/README.md

      * **devoured**: a boolean.

 3. Still in the `db` folder, create a `seeds.sql` file.
 In this file, write insert queries to populate the `burgers` table with at least three entries.

-4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.

-   * Make sure you're in the `db` folder of your app.

-   * Start MySQL command line tool and login: `mysql -u root -p`.

-   * With the `mysql>` command line tool running, enter the command `source schema.sql`.
-This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.

-   * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

-   * Close out of the MySQL command line tool: `exit`.

 #### Config Setup